| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: C

-Rationale: The Declaration of Independence announced the colonies’ separation from British rule and justified it with key principles of liberty.**
+Rationale: The Declaration of Independence announced the colonies’ separation from British rule and justified it with key principles of liberty.** - Which branch of government can veto laws?

 A. Legislative